 Displaying Level II radar images: 2D and 3D reflectivity swaths The Radar Sweep View in 2D display creates a 2-dimensional display of 3-dimensional radar data at individual elevation angles.
 While only data from only one elevation angle can be displayed at once, you can cycle through different elevation angles to help to determine the 3-dimensional characteristics of the data.

 The Radar Sweep View in 3D display creates a 3-dimensional display of radar data at individual elevation angles.
 While only data from only one elevation angle can be displayed at once, you can cycle through different elevation angles to inspect the 3-dimensional characteristics of the data.
 This display appears to be identical to the Radar Sweep View in 2D display until the image is rotated, giving a perspective of altitude of the data.

-Remove All Layers and Data Sources from the previous displays via the Edit -> Remove -> All Layers and Data Sources menu item in the Main Display.

 Load the <local path>/Data/Radar/Radar.mcvz bundle into McIDAS-V. Select File -> Open File… from the menu in the Main Display.
 Navigate to the directory containing the bundle, select the bundle, and click Open.
 In the Open Bundle dialog box select the Replace session option and click OK.